lf-energy/memorials/shuli-goodman.md

 ## Mark McGranaghan

 Shuli was an inspiration with her passion and perseverance to make open source software part of the solution for the challenges facing our planet.
 I share this passion for the role of open source software and I was delighted to help spread the word for LF Energy and support the mission within EPRI.
 I continue to believe in the mission and direction of LF Energy.
 Shuli’s energy has left a legacy that it is our duty to build on.
 Thanks for everything Shuli.

+## Jonas van den Bogaard

+My first interaction with Shuli was in 2019 when I gave a first introduction to the Open Smart Grid Platform (OSGP) project, now known as the Grid eXchange Fabric (GXF) project.
+I still remember how passionate she was about her mission to make open source software part of the solution to decarbonize energy and help solve the challenges our planet is facing.
+When Alliander became a member of LF Energy, I was delighted to help support her mission and spread the word for LF Energy.
+It was always a pleasure and honor to be working with Shuli.
+Her relentless drive is the reason LF Energy has gotten to the level of success it has achieved today and is ready for the future.
+I'll miss her.